nelsonjchen/speedtest-rs/README.md

 # Speedtest{-cli,-go}, but in rust, Speedtest-Rust

+*This is not working at the moment.
+I'm just stumbling around.*

 This is a learning exercise for me to learn:

 * How some python stuff maps to Rust